PRIMATES &

 They bind the skin to what is beneath it.

-Their hold on the nerves, blood vessels and muscles tightens continuously as you age.
+Their hold on the nerves, blood vessels and muscles continuously tightens as you age.

 These folds can have a very disabling effect on some people.